idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 ### Digging into Any

 The `downcast_ref` function on `Any` trait checks if `self` is of type `T` and if so, does an unsafe cast to type `T`.
 This is problem number one.
 If `T` is a trait, we are supposed to return a trait object.
-However, trait object needs to have two pointers: pointer to the data itself and pointer to the virtual table.
+However, trait object needs to have two pointers: pointer to the data themselves and pointer to the virtual table.
 We have data pointer (via `self`), but we would not have a pointer to the virtual table if type variable `T` is substituted with a trait.

 The problem number two is the implementation of the `is` function.
-It doesn't do much: it gets some magic "type id" value" and compares it to the value reported by the data type itself.
+It doesn't do much: it gets some magic "type id" value and compares it to the value reported by the data type itself.
 There is a `get_type_id` function on an `Any` trait which could be invoked by a dynamic dispatch (via invocation on a trait object).
 The implementation of this function for each concrete type knows the type id (by using the same `TypeId` machinery).

 Can we extend this mechanism to work with traits?